Heroin Addiction Explained

 That is not to say that the desire to stop is all it takes — the road to recovery is very challenging, and people often have setbacks.
 It is important that people who go through the process build a support network and encourage loved ones to understand what they are going through.
 Withdrawing from heroin without medical assistance often results in failure that can perpetuate drug use.

 Treatment begins with detoxification, which removes the drug from the body and gets the person into a state where rehabilitation is possible.
 Often, medication is used to help manage withdrawal symptoms that may otherwise be unbearable.
-Next, inpatient or outpatient rehab takes the service user through therapy, group activities and relapse prevention.
-Finally, the individual must follow up with long-term treatment to address any underlying issues and prevent relapse.
+Next, rehab takes the service user through therapy, group activities and relapse prevention.
+Finally, the individual must follow up with a long-term treatment to address any underlying issues and prevent relapse.

 Medications That May Help Your Heroin Addiction Recovery Efforts